skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - when does a person show symptoms after infection
 - after how many days will i get the symptoms?

+## intent:list

+- list
+- list what you can do
+- tell me what you can do
+- what can you do
+- what are the queries that you can respond to
+- list me the queries that you can reply to

 ## intent:lockdown

 - Till when is the lockdown in India?
-- For how many days will we have to stay in quarantine
+- For how many days will we have to stay in lockdown
 - When is the lockdown in India supposed to end?
 - When shall we come to our normal routine
 - When shall the complete lockdown in India due to COVID-19 be removed